ThePinion/mp3-populator/README.md

 * [eyed3 0.9.6](https://pypi.org/project/eyed3/)

 ### Setup
-To run this project place it in your music folder, and run ```$python3 manager.py```.
+To run this project, place it in your music folder, and run ```$python3 manager.py```.
 For some music apps, generated '.jpg' covers might not work.
 You would then have to update them with another application (simple load and save with [Mp3tag](https://www.mp3tag.de/en/) might work).

 ### Quick tutorial
 Almost everything you do, you do by changing the file name.
 The first way to do it, is to place the metadata inside the curly brackets {}.
-You define the field, and the coresponding metadata will be generated.
+You define the field, and the corresponding metadata will be generated.
 For example:
 ```
 {-a Nikolay $1 -c Chopin -d 2015 -i lugansky_chopin -b $c by $a} Lugansky Chopin Piano Concerto No. 1 in E minor.mp3